kriszyp/alkali/README.md

 });

 ```
 Again, we can also use a variable that contains an array as the content to drive the list.
 When using a variable, the child elements will reactively be added, removed, or updated as the variable is modified in the future.
+If we use the array methods on the variable, the updates will be progressive or iterative, and will not require rerendering the whole list.

 ## Alkali Element API